mrtrumbe/recipo/Wraps/High_Protein_Chicken_Curry_Wrap.md

 * 24 medium-sized high fiber tortillas, [like these](https://www.missionfoods.com/products/carb-balance-soft-taco-flour-tortillas/)

-Mix the chilled chicken and sauce together in a large bowl.
+In a large bowl, mix the chilled chicken and 2/3rds of the sauce.
+Add more sauce as necessary.
+You want enough sauce to thoroughly coat the chicken, then some extra sauce.
+It shouldn't have as much sauce as a traditional curry, but it shouldn't be dry, either.
 If necessary, further chill to let the mixture set up and make it easier to work with.

 Once cool, place 3oz of the chicken mixture on a tortilla then wrap it into a burrito shape.
 Repeat with the remaining mixture and tortillas.
 Put completed wraps on a parchment lined sheet tray and freeze them completely.
 Move to plastic